 Clubs are required to ensure their liquor license operating times are in line with the above times.
-Clubs who have licenses with times outside the above will need apply for change of license hours through Liquor Control Victoria.
+Clubs who have licenses with times outside the above will need apply for change of license hours through the Victorian Commission for Gambling and Liquor Regulation.
 If a club wishes to hold a function and serve alcohol outside these times, permission must be sought from Recreation Services and a temporary Liquor Licence applied for at least seven days prior to the event.